 The meaning of seminal favors Gardner’s contributions over those of others over the last 40 years because he “got there first” and because refinements and deeper mathematization and translation from Gardner’s FOT-probability versions to stochastic-process versions of already-formulated concepts do not qualify as seminal, though they certainly can be important contributions to the theory.

-The conceptual and theoretical foundation and framework of William Gardner’s Fraction-of-Time (FOT) Probabilistic Theory of Cyclostationarity for Time Series is succinctly captured by the set of 19 numbered theorems listed below, following Gardner’s 20 basic Cyclostationarity Definitions.
+The conceptual and theoretical foundation and framework of William Gardner’s Fraction-of-Time (FOT) Probabilistic Theory of Cyclostationarity for Time Series is succinctly captured by the set of 19 numbered theorems listed below, following Gardner’s 31 basic Cyclostationarity Definitions.
 All definitions and theorems were originated by Gardner.
+Users are also referred to the Glossary of Notations and Terminology at [Bk2, pp. xxv-xxvi].
 The 19 theorems are partitioned into three categories, Probabilistic and Statistical Functions of Time and Frequency, Transformations of Probabilistic and Statistical Functions by Signal processing Operations, and Ad Hoc and Optimum Statistical Inference.

 For the sake of parsimony, the terms originally defined by Gardner are only listed.
 Instead of providing the actual definitions, citations to original sources are given.
 This also provides context for the origin of these terms.
 For the same reasons, the list of theorems provided includes only descriptive theorem labels, but this list is followed by notes that include some expansion and citations to original sources.
 These notes are followed by commentary on these contributions from experts in the field made around the time the contributions were made.